Indonesia's tourist visa policy is as follows (last updated 2025):

 Booking tips

-For booking long-haul flights, try:
+For booking/searching flights, try:

 • Matrix Airfare Search - for comparing flight prices, you can search prices over a window of a month, and can choose multiple airports (e.g., you can type in BKK, SIN, KUL, CGK to compare prices to all of these airports in one search).